nordnet/cordova-universal-links-plugin/README.md

 }
 ```

-Before signing those files and uploading them on your servers - you need to replace `<YOUR_TEAM_ID_FROM_MEMBER_CENTER>` with your actual team ID from the member center.
+Before uploading them on your servers - you need to replace `<YOUR_TEAM_ID_FROM_MEMBER_CENTER>` with your actual team ID from the member center.
 You can find it in `Developer Account Summary` section on the [developer.apple.com](https://developer.apple.com/membercenter/index.action#accountSummary).

 Also, it is a `Prefix` preference in the App ID description.